ahranyu/100_My_Project/15_Ecommerce/README.md

 **5. Order Volume Trends**\
    The order volume has been increasing, and by February 2019, the monthly order count is projected to reach nearly 10,000 orders.

+# Challenge I Faced
+I observed a drop in review scores around 52 hours after the review request was sent.
+However, the main cause of this dip is unclear due to limited data.
+Next Steps: To investigate deeper, I would collect more data like sentiment analysis of review texts and return/exchange logs.

 # What I Learned